ShawHahnLab/igseqhelper/README.md

 # IgSeq Helpers

-My attempt at generalizing the R and Python code I've written for our Rhesus macaque antibody analyses.
+An attempt at generalizing our R and Python code for Rhesus macaque antibody analyses.

 See Also: